CSELT: Computer science

 In 1971, CSELT built the "Gruppi Speciali", a time-division processing computer for telephone call switching.
-It was the second electronic switching system in Europe, but very advanced in design: e.g. in 1975 was introduced for the first time an architecture-independent automatic bootstrap from ROM composed from semiconductors, pushing a single button (and not by a long hand procedure input as in the past) and with the storage of the machine state of the switch, in order to have a quick automatic reboot of the switch in case of failure.
+It was the second electronic switching system in Europe, following Britain's 1968 Empress, but it was very advanced in its design: e.g. in 1975 was introduced for the first time an architecture-independent automatic bootstrap from ROM composed from semiconductors, pushing a single button (and not by a long hand procedure input as in the past) and with the storage of the machine state of the switch, in order to have a quick automatic reboot of the switch in case of failure.

 Image processing: the Shroud of Turin

 In 1978, CSELT also gained notoriety due to its 3D images of the Shroud of Turin, supervised by Giovanni Tamburelli: those images, the highest-resolution ones available at that time, followed the first 3D images of the Shroud that had been provided by NASA earlier during the same year.
 Notably, that work made the native "3D structure" of the Shroud itself apparent for the first time.
 A second result from Tamburelli was the electronic removal from the image of what was term "blood" covering the man of the Shroud.